3000% ROI: Tips for a Winning Tech Skills Strategy

 They recognized skill gaps and maximized an existing investment in Skillsoft learning content to create a program that allowed employees to gain certification in some key programming languages and other critical technology skills.
 This allowed the company to save costs and provided employees with a gamified, on-demand experience that increased engagement, adoption, and productivity.

-Join us for a live conversation between Beth Teixeira from Comscore and Trevor White from Nucleus Research and learn how investing in the right education resource and building the right strategy can result in exemplary organizational benefit.
+Watch the conversation between Beth Teixeira from Comscore and Trevor White from Nucleus Research and learn how investing in the right education resource and building the right strategy can result in exemplary organizational benefit.

 Learn how your organization can maximize ROI by: